IMPORTANT COVID-19 UPDATE: 19 June, 21

-Further to the Victorian Premier’s announcement, from 11:59pm, Friday 12 February, Victoria will enter a snap five-day coronavirus lockdown.
+Further to the Acting Victorian Premier’s announcement, from 11:59pm Thursday 27 May, Victoria will enter a snap seven-day coronavirus lockdown.

 Non-essential retail shops will be closed with some exceptions, and Melbourne will return to its Stage 4 lockdown settings.